tuarua/AdMob-ANE/README.md

 #### iOS: Packaging Frameworks Dependencies

-The iOS FirebaseANEs are written in Swift.
+The iOS ANEs are written in Swift.
 We need to package the Swift libraries (along with a couple of dynamic frameworks) with our AIR app

 ![https://raw.githubusercontent.com/wiki/tuarua/Firebase-ANE/images/frameworks-package.png](https://raw.githubusercontent.com/wiki/tuarua/Firebase-ANE/images/frameworks-package.png)